edelstorm/documentations/docs/run-cloud-en.md

 !!! info "Information"

-    To access the Wordpress dashboard, you need an admin account that will have all the rights on your website.
-For this step, we will create the logins for this account and you must keep it in a secure place/file.
+    You need an admin account to access the Wordpress dashboard.
+This account will have all the rights on your website.
+Once the admin login/password created, you must keep it in a secure place/file.

 ***